Can You Get PTSD From Bullying? Symptoms And Support For Healing

 Symptoms of PTSD in children and adolescents

-Children aged five to 12 will often not exhibit the same kinds of behaviors or symptoms as do adults when being repeatedly bullied.
+Current child psychology indicates that children aged five to 12 will often not exhibit the same kinds of behaviors or symptoms as adults when being repeatedly bullied.
 In fact, they usually will not experience any flashbacks of their trauma or have difficulty recalling the situations that led to PTSD (two common traits of the disorder often seen in adults).
 Instead, children in this age bracket may show the following symptoms:

 • Remembering the events in the wrong order (chronologically)